piersholt/wilhelm-docs/telephone/status.md

     # 0 = Telephone Off
     # 1 = Telephone On

- I've not been able to discern what effect this has.
-Even if set to `0`, the other functions behave as expected.
+<strike>I've not been able to discern what effect this has.
+Even if set to `0`, the other functions behave as expected.</strike>

+_If bit is not set, `GT` will default to Main Menu.
+For example, if active bit is set for a call, upon setting to 0, GT will close Telephone and return to Main Menu._

 ## Active `5`